 The findings shed light on a crucial aspect of the body’s response to vaccination and highlight the importance of circadian rhythms in immunity.
 The results could help improve the design and timing of administration of future vaccines to maximise effectiveness.

-The majority of this study was supported through funding provided to Professor Annie Curtis by the Science Foundation Ireland Career Development Award (CDA) programme and by the Irish Research Council through a Laureate Award and an RCSI Strategic Academic Recruitment Programme (StAR) award.
+The majority of this study was supported through funding provided to Professor Annie Curtis (School of Pharmacy and Biomolecular Sciences) by the Science Foundation Ireland Career Development Award (CDA) programme and by the Irish Research Council through a Laureate Award and an RCSI Strategic Academic Recruitment Programme (StAR) award.